Class PrintButton<T extends StoredObject>

 Usage as a generic button: PrintButton may be used to invoke non-printing logic too by defining any generic logic in the PrintLogicDefinition.
 The logic must implement Runnable and must have a constructor that takes a Device and a StoredObject instance as its parameters.

 In ObjectEditor, by default, the PrintButton will be hidden if the object instance is null.
-However, you can control this behaviour and control the visibility of it or its individual buttons by overriding the ObjectEditor.enablePrintButtons(boolean) method.
+However, you can control this behavior and control the visibility of it or its individual buttons by overriding the ObjectEditor.enablePrintButtons(boolean) method.

 Author: